18F/methods/pages/usability-test-script.md

 # Example Usability Test Script

 This document provides example questions grouped along the key moments found in a usability test: introductions, warm up, scenarios, and wrap up.
 If your participant’s time is scarce, consider sharing a few of your questions ahead of time.
 See also this [checklist for running an interview](/interview-checklist/).
-GSA Staff, please see this [Google Doc Template](https://docs.google.com/document/d/1VimyVSt7qK3iKc2uZkobLWM0zuJuvO03vFk_R_EjhOU/edit#).
+GSA staff, please see this [Google Doc Template](https://docs.google.com/document/d/1VimyVSt7qK3iKc2uZkobLWM0zuJuvO03vFk_R_EjhOU/edit#).

 ## Introduction

 Hello, my name’s `[moderator]`, and I’m going to walk you through today’s session.
 As I mentioned over email, my office is currently working with `[partner]` to `[broad purpose; for example, inform a redesign of agency.gov]`.
 Joining us on the call are `[observers, and their affiliation]`.

 I’d like to begin by thanking you for making time to speak with us.
 Your feedback is valuable, and will help us determine if our website functions as intended.
-Just to confirm, we’d like keep this interview to `[duration; for example, 30 minutes]`.
+Just to confirm, we’d like keep this session to `[duration; for example, 30 minutes]`.
 Does that still work for you?

 Great.
 If you need a break or to stop at any time, please let me know.